- Who We Are

 First Five Wabash County has attracted nearly $500,000 in private, state, and federal grants to meet strategic goals and to support innovations in the business model for early education.
 Additional grant support from the Community Foundation and Wabash County United Fund leverage substantial investments in raising the overall quality ratings of Wabash County programs.

-Since 2017, the number of seats in programs with a quality rating has doubled, more caretakers have earned a credential, a financial assistance program has been created for families who can’t afford childcare, and there is more collaboration among programs, which increases efficiency and reduces the high cost of childcare.
+Since 2017, the number of seats in programs with a quality rating has doubled, more caretakers have earned a credential, and there is more collaboration among programs, which increases efficiency and reduces the high cost of childcare.

 The Community Foundation recently received a Stronger Together grant from Early Learning Indiana, which will support First Five’s plan to create an innovative, sustainable business model for early childhood by sharing administrative costs, lowering overhead, bringing fees into alignment with costs, and better compensating certified staff.